jr-devs/meetup/events/readme.md

 # Format

-Follow the following format when adding a new `event.md`:
+Follow the following format when adding a new event page:

+Filename: `YYYY/YYYY-MMMM.md`

 ```md
 # Date of Event (MMMM D, YYYY)